 Today is February 20 and the Navigate the Chaos question to consider is “how often can you ignore the critics and keep moving forward?”
-Navigating the chaos and practicing the art of living well will involve you being criticized.
+Navigating the chaos will often involve you being criticized.
 The reasons for criticism leveled against you are, for the more part, unfair, fueled by jealousy, marked by incompetence, or based on ignorance.
 So, what is one to do?
 Well one option is to consider former first lady Eleanor Roosevelt who once noted “Do what you feel in your heart to be right – for you will be criticized anyway.
 You’ll be damned if you do, and damned if you don’t.”
 AC/DC didn’t let being called ‘the all-time low of rock and roll’ stop them.

 High Voltage was the first internationally released studio album by Australian hard rock band AC/DC.
 It contains tracks from their first two previous Australia-only issued albums, High Voltage and T.N.T. (both from 1975).
 Originally released internationally on 30 April 1976 on Atlantic Records and in the US on 14 May 1976 on ATCO Records, this edition of High Voltage has proven popular, selling three million units in the US alone.

-AC/DC is hardly alone though as many successful people had to endure ridicule, criticism, and ignorance as they navigated the chaos and practiced the art of living well.
+AC/DC is hardly alone though as many successful people had to endure ridicule, criticism, and ignorance as they navigated the chaos.
 Here are just a few of the many examples to consider for today’s reflection:

 How often can you ignore the critics yet move forward anyway?

 How often are you criticizing someone trying to navigate the chaos?

 How do you respond when someone criticizes you?

 Why do you think you criticize someone as they are trying to translate one dream after another into reality?

 How do you respond to the statements made in today’s post from so-called experts and their terribly incorrect predictions?